Legendary actor, Saumitra Chatterjee passes away

 "We are sorry to say he is not responding.
 We are making our last efforts.
 Even his family has accepted it ...

-He is almost at the point of no return," the doctor said.
+He was almost at the point of no return," the doctor said.

 The thespian's neurological condition had worsened on Friday.
 An EEG had shown that there is very little activity in the brain, the doctor had said.